Missouri Department of Health & Senior ServicesMissouri Department of Health & Senior Services Logo

 MOWICVENDORGROUP@health.mo.gov

-What do I need to submit to the state agency in addition to my application?
+What do I need to submit to the state agency with my application?

-The following documents will need to be included with the WIC Retailer Application:
+The following documents must be included with the WIC Retailer Application:

 • Current Sanitation Report that is within the past year.

-To be considered a full service grocery store in Missouri, a grocery store must meet the following the criteria:
+To be considered a full-service grocery store in Missouri, a grocery store must meet the following the to stocking requirements:

 • Five varieties of fresh vegetables and five varieties of fresh fruit.